kalasjocke/hyp/README.md

 }
 ```

-If you'd like to get have dict returned instead of json, for example if you want to use flask's [jsonify](http://flask.pocoo.org/docs/api/#flask.json.jsonify), then you can use the `build` method instead like so:
+If you'd like to get have dict returned instead of json, for example if you want to use flask's [jsonify](http://flask.pocoo.org/docs/api/#flask.json.jsonify), then you can use the `build` method instead:

 ```python
 post = {